Lucas-silvar/Lucas-silvar/README.md

 -----------------------------

 I'm a 23-year-old developer and I started programming at 19.
 I love coding, challenging myself and figuring out how to solve problems using technology.
-My main focus is frontEnd development, making applications that impact users' lives. oh, and i'm also a software engineering student
+My main focus is frontEnd development, making applications that impact users' lives. oh, and i'm also a software engineering student and computer engineering